ElevEsma/dotfiles/README.md

 # config-file
-File for configuration of some programs
+My persona file for configuration of some programs